NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 ## Thanks

 This content heavily sourced from the excellent [eSpaces glossary](https://espaces.edu.au/vwrangler/nectar-openstack-glossary) produced by Steve Crawley at QCIF.
-Also thanks to the OpenStack foundation for their

 ## The list